-Subsequent to October 31, 2016, an annuity contract for approximately \$49.2 million was purchased with defined benefit plan assets and the pension obligation for certain retirees in the United States was irrevocably transferred from that plan to the annuity contract.
-Additionally, lump sum payments totalling \$32.4 million were made from the defined benefit plan assets to certain participants who agreed to such payments, representing the current fair value of the participant's respective pension benefit.
-The settlement items described above resulted in a decrease in projected benefit obligation of \$81.6 million and a settlement cost of \$22.8 million, which will be recognized during the first quarter of 2017.
-The settlement items will decrease future service costs for the United States defined benefit plan.
+During the year ended October 31, 2017, in the United States, an annuity contract for approximately \$49.2 million was purchased with defined benefit plan assets, and the pension obligation for certain retirees was irrevocably transferred from that plan to the annuity contract.
+Additionally, lump sum payments totaling \$45.2 million were made from the defined benefit plan assets to certain participants who agreed to such payments, representing the current fair value of the participant's respective pension benefit.
+The settlement items described above resulted in a decrease in the fair value of plan assets and the projected benefit obligation of \$94.4 million and a non-cash pension settlement charge of \$25.9 million of unrecognized net actuarial loss that was included in accumulated other comprehensive loss.